narchondas/narchondas.github.io/Knowledge Representation and Reasoning/read.md

 ### Gather resources

-* Study all the required and additional material of each Module Unit.
+* Study all the required and additional resources of each Module Unit.

 * Prepare seminar activities.

 * Perform all formative activities (i.e. Protege exercises).

 * Seek other explanatory reliable material on internet (websites, videos, classes etc).

-* Reach out to my project group's peers.

 * Reach out to the tutor.